 Friday (Optional)

-Evening: No agenda other than setup camp, enjoy a campfire flashlights and lanterns, and visit.
+Evening: No agenda other than setup camp, enjoy a campfire, and visit.

 Morning: Breakfast, continue with setup, and free time/play